-Generally speaking, as we age we experience muscle atrophy (muscle loss) that leads to significant loss of strength.
-If this occurs within any of the muscles that act on the pelvic and/or lower limbs that are primarily responsible for balance, you will experience reductions in balance.
+Generally speaking, as we age, we experience muscle atrophy (muscle loss), which leads to a significant loss of strength.
+If this occurs in any of the muscles that act on the pelvic and/or lower limbs and are primarily responsible for balance, you will experience reduced balance.

 Other considerations include medication, blood pressure, changes in your visual and cognitive systems and/or other medical condition/s.
 If you feel this may be the cause, please immediately seek expert advice from your GP or current treating parties.

-Movement and general neuromuscular strengthening will help reduce muscle atrophy and strength.
+Movement and general neuromuscular strengthening will help reduce muscle atrophy and strengthen.
 Some examples that can be done at home include;

 1. Standing Abduction